Best Power Bank for Backpacking and Hiking 2025

 > There is only one output port, which for most people shouldn’t be a massive issue.

-The Anker 313 PowerCore II 10000 has one port which means the 10,000 mAh power can focus on just one device, making it ideal for someone who is backpacking.
+The Anker 313 PowerCore II 10000 has one outlet port which means the 10,000 mAh power can focus on just one device, making it ideal for someone who is backpacking.
 The single port produces 18W of power, which means your device can charge at its top speed.

-This power bank not only quickly charges your devices but can charge itself really quickly too.
+This power bank not only quickly charges your devices but can charge itself quickly too.
 With a quick charge USB wall charger, this power bank can reach full battery in just 4 hours.

 This is a very minimalist power bank, that is light enough to carry around.
 The Anker PowerCore II can fit easily in your hands or any small pocket to keep it safe, while you are moving.